System Settings - MIDI

 - Supported controllers: For the latest list of supported devices visit the MIDI Controller Reference forum.

-- Controller templates - There are a number of controller templates in the FL Studio installation directory (\Program Files\Image-Line\FL Studio\System\Hardware specific).
+- Controller templates - There are a number of controller templates in the FL Studio installation folder (\Program Files\Image-Line\FL Studio\System\Hardware specific).
 These templates

 are loaded into the editor that came with your controller and will map it to FL Studio.
 You may then be required to select the controller type in the Input settings (if FL doesn't do so automatically).